Tzunami/go-earthdollar/README.md

 Specifying the `--chain=morden` flag will reconfigure your Ged instance a bit:

  -  As mentioned above, Ged will host its testnet data in a `morden` subfolder (`~/.earthdollar/morden`).
- - Instead of connecting the main Ethereum network, the client will connect to the test network, which uses different P2P bootnodes, different network IDs and genesis states.
+ - Instead of connecting the main Earthdollar network, the client will connect to the test network, which uses different P2P bootnodes, different network IDs and genesis states.

 You may also optionally use `--testnet` or `--chain=testnet` to enable this configuration.